 In the event, a complaint about material in the library collection is made, the following procedure will be followed:

-2. If the complainant is not satisfied with the response given at the department level, s/he may fill out a “Request for Review of Library Materials" form.
+2. If the complainant is not satisfied with the response given at the department level, they may fill out a “Request for Review of Library Materials" form.
 This will be given to the Director of the Library.
-The Director will respond to this request within 4 weeks of receiving it.
+The Director will respond to this request within four weeks of receiving it.

-3. If the complainant is not satisfied with the response from the Director, s/he may appeal, in writing, to the Board of Managers and the Trustees of the Bangor Public Library at its regularly scheduled meeting.
-The Board will have 3 months to respond.
+3. If the complainant is not satisfied with the response from the Director, they may appeal, in writing, to the Board of Managers and the Trustees of the Bangor Public Library at its regularly scheduled meeting.
+The Board will have three months to respond.
 The decision of the Board of Managers and the Trustees of the Bangor Public Library is final.

 4. No materials shall be removed from public use during the complaint process.

 For any other questions about the Library's Meeting Rooms, please contact our Business Manager, Tina Hustus

 As a way of supporting our mission and vision, the Library welcomes the use of its meeting rooms within the guidelines of this policy.
 Please note: First priority in the use of Library meeting rooms will always be given to Library sponsored and co-sponsored programs and to programs being held in cooperation or partnership with the Library.